- Hazel Dell Elementary

 We understand that our decision affects families and staff in a variety of ways.
 With that in mind, we are sharing the following information about the decision-making process.

-- We have a team that drives the roads early in the morning in Noblesville to assess safety
+- Superintendent Niedermeyer and her team drive the roads early in the morning in Noblesville to assess safety

-- This team communicates their findings with one another
+- The team communicates their findings with one another

-- The superintendent makes a decision to delay or cancel based on the information from the team
+- Superintendent Niedermeyer makes a decision to delay or cancel based on the information from the team

 While everyone may not agree with the decision made, we wanted to share some of the rationale that is considered.